 If the color of your amaretto has changed significantly, it’s probably best to discard it.
 Also, if there are any visible contaminants, throw the amaretto away.
 And of course, if it tastes bad to you, trust your gut and don’t consume any more.

 What is more likely than actual spoilage is that after some time, your amaretto may begin to change in flavor and not taste quite as delicious as it once did.
 However, a change in flavor does not indicate spoilage unless the flavor is actually a bad one.

 The best advice is to use your own judgment.
-If the amaretto tastes bad or very strange, throw it out.
-If it has just changed a bit in flavor, you can still drink it if you want, or not.
+If the amaretto tastes bad or strange, throw it out.
+If it has just changed a bit in flavor, you can still drink it if you want.
 Even amaretto that has deteriorated a bit in quality can still be good in cocktails or as a baking ingredient.